maungthway/Oxidation-State-Probability-Filter/README.md

 ```bash
 pip install -r requirement.txt
 ```
+# Typical installation and run time
+Setting up a python virtual environment takes up to five mintues with the required packages.
+For elements that has been in the database, running the python file will be done in less than a minute.

 # How to use the OSP filter on a tenary system
 Update the Section 1 (define variables) in element_focused_CS_analyzer.py and run the python file.